DaverSomethingSomethingOrg/ConanToolchain/docs/ConanK8sARCDemo.md

 #### ***TODO***

+Non-containerized workflows running with Runner privilege

 Running as non-privileged user
 - Runner container and job container need to have compatible securityContexts.
 - Runner container runs actions (including containerized Actions), so Runner container generally needs to ensure that all actions containers and job containers run as the same UID.
 It doesn't work when the actions/checkout container clones the repo as root but the workflow/build container runs non-privileged internally.

+Links to GitHub ARC documentation on security best practices

 ## Conclusions